 DeMay, Inc. v.
 Jennings Court, LLC, 94 So.
 3d 585 (Fla.
 1st DCA 2012); Jaguar Builders, Inc. v.
 Cue & Case Sales, Inc., 998 So.
 2d 1211 (Fla.
 1st DCA 2009); Jesse v.
 Commercial Diving Academy of Jacksonville, Inc., 963 So.
 2d 308 (Fla.
 1st DCA 2007); Sears Home Improvement Products, Inc. v.
 Porterfield, 949 So.
 2d 318 (Fla.
 1st DCA 2007); Bryant v.
 Sharper Image Corporation, 911 So.
 2d 100 (Fla.
 1st DCA 2005); Geoffrey Bodden & Associates, Inc. v.
 USA Waste Services of Florida, Inc., 907 So.
 2d 544 (Fla.
 5th DCA 2005).

 Mr. Rendzio’s community involvement includes being active in an opioid task force, a domestic violence task force, Mission to End Student Homelessness (MESH), an unaccompanied/homeless youth task force, Epic-Cure, Inc. (local food drive), K-9’s United (providing protective gear for police and government agency K-9s), as well as Christmas Come True (a Flagler County-based charity).
 In addition to the foregoing, Mr. Rendzio worked with the Florida Association of Women Lawyers to implement a designated nursing mother’s room in the St. Johns County Courthouse.
 Mr. Rendzio was also active with our youth by organizing mock trials for underprivileged youth in St. Johns and Volusia Counties.
+Mr. Rendzio also volunteers as a director of the Betty Griffin Center, which serves the victims of domestic violence and assault.

 Arbitration & Mediation Services